danielbsimpson/Traveling-Salesman/README.md

 sqrt((x1-x2)^2 + (y1-y2)^2)

-Thus, we assume that the Earth is "flat" for the purposes of this assignment.
+Thus, we assume that the Earth is "flat".
 A traveling salesman wishes to visit every city exactly once, then return to their starting point.
 (It doesn't matter what city is the starting point.)
 Such a path is called a *circuit*,